zotonic/zotonic/doc/ref/configuration/port-ssl-configuration.rst

 wrong assumptions about the IP address of the visitor and if the visitor is on a secure connection.

-To prevent the visitor spoofing the *Forward* header, Zotonic will check if the *inside* address of the proxy (as seen from Zotonic, not from the visitor) is on a whitelist of allowed proxies.
+To prevent the visitor spoofing the *Forward* header, Zotonic will check if the *inside* address of the proxy (as seen from Zotonic, not from the visitor) is on a list of allowed proxies.

-This whitelist is specified in ``proxy_whitelist`` and can have the following values:
+This allowlist is specified in ``proxy_allowlist`` and can have the following values:

  * ``local`` - default, only LAN addresses can connect
  * ``none`` - no proxy exists, ignore proxy headers